openlibhums/annotran/README.md

 docker exec nsqd nsq_tail --topic email --nsqd-tcp-address localhost:4150
 ```

-You can then browse to localhost:1080 to see the emails that are sent.
 This can be important as account sign-up confirmation links are sent by email.

 Create a Python virtual environment.
 Refer to the documentation on how to create virtual environments: http://docs.python-guide.org/en/latest/dev/virtualenvs/